 As more than half of all fires begin in the kitchen, it’s vital that all appropriate care is taken to minimise the risk when cooking, for example, by using an extraction fan where necessary and switching off the oven after use.

 The most common sources of kitchen fire include the buildup of fat and oil around the hob, leaving food cooking unattended, accidentally leaving equipment switched on, and an excessive cooking temperature.
 We have also seen some outbreaks caused by leaving metal in the microwave or running a microwave with no items inside.

 As a general rule of thumb, You should turn off any electrical appliances that you aren’t using, particularly when you go to sleep or leave, even for a few hours.

-One of the most common causes of electrical fires is leaving electrical hair products (i.e, hair straighteners or heated curlers) switched on.
+One of the most common causes of electrical fires is leaving electrical hair products (i.e., hair straighteners or heated curlers) switched on.
+During Christmas. you’ll want to make sure that you’ve turned off any decorative lights.
 Another common cause is using counterfeit electrical items that are not safe for UK use.

 Overloading sockets can be another cause, as well as overloading extension leads which will have a safe limit.
 We also advise checking all electrical cables for damage and to not use them if the cable is frayed.

 While smoke alarms and detectors are supplied by the landlord, it’s crucial that these are tested on a regular basis and that the smoke alarms never have the batteries removed or are covered up.

 According to the UK Home Office, you are eight times more likely to die in a fire if your smoke alarms are not functioning fully.
 In addition to having your smoke alarms and detectors checked and tested, the same goes for the electrical items in the property.
 At UKSM, we carry out PAT testing and fixed wire testing (EICR), helping to minimise cases of electrocution or fire outbreaks.